-WAMKELEKILE BONANI BSC (HONS) PSYCHOLOGY STUDENT
+WAMKELEKILE BONANI BSC (HONS) PSYCHOLOGY GRADUATED 2018

-Describe a typical day on your course
+Describe a typical day on your course.

-A typical day can consist of a couple of lectures and/or seminars.
-Also I am in several work groups at one time, so I have to manage my time properly as we have to do research and prepare for presentations.
+A typical day could consist of a couple of lectures and/or seminars.
+Also I was in several work groups at one time, so I had to manage my time properly as we had to do research and prepare for presentations.

-The best parts are when you attend engaging seminars and are able to discuss interesting topics.
-The worst bits are very few for me, but when I am nervous for a presentation or under pressure for a deadline.
+The best parts were when you attended engaging seminars and were able to discuss interesting topics.
+The worst bits were very few for me, but when I was nervous for a presentation or under pressure for a deadline.